 Because stomach flu means gastroenteritis and, because when the term “stomach flu” is used, the readers usually mean acute gastroenteritis caused by viruses (mainly Norovirus); the emphasis of this article will be on Norovirus-caused gastroenteritis although other causes will be mentioned.

 Is the stomach flu contagious?
 What causes it?

 There are many causes of stomach flu.
-The most common causes are contagious gastroenteritis, and include:
+The most common cause is contagious gastroenteritis which can be due to:

-- Bacteria (for example, Salmonella, Shigella, E. coli and others), and
+- Bacteria (for example, Salmonella, Shigella, E. coli and others)

 However, many other causes of gastroenteritis that are not contagious include:

 - Food allergies

 Many medications also list gastroenteritis as a common side effect.